ShrutiDiwan1403/Monthly_user_subs/README.md

 **Tool**: SQLite

-**Performance Outcome**:

--Month with the highest jump in sales compared to previous month.
+**Performance Outcome**: The insight gained from data does not rely on its size; it leans upon the quality of the data.